airbytehq/airbyte/docs/integrations/sources/sftp.md

 :::

 3. You will be prompted for a location to save the keys, and a passphrase to secure the private key.
 You can press enter to accept the default location and opt out of a passphrase if desired.
 Your two keys will be generated in the designated location as two separate files.
 The private key will usually be saved as `id_rsa`, while the public key will be saved with the `.pub` extension (`id_rsa.pub`).
-4. Use the `ssh-copy-id` command to copy the `public key` to the server.
-This command is usually formatted as:
+4. Use the `ssh-copy-id` command in your terminal to copy the public key to the server.

 ```
 ssh-copy-id <username>@<server_ip_address>